Main illustration: Sonny Ross

 A sales strategy is an organization’s cohesive and organized approach to selling formulated into an actionable plan.
 Sales strategies are typically driven by specific underlying principles that are based on a company’s competitive advantages, with the aim of acquiring new customers and growing existing ones.
-Whether your sales team is five or 500 people, a well-formulated sales strategy is crucial to being able to close deals quickly and predictably.
+Whether your sales team is five or 500 people, a great sales strategy is crucial to being able to close deals quickly and predictably.

 “Put simply, your sales strategy is how you’ll drive revenue”